angular/angular/npm-shrinkwrap.readme.md

 However npm's shrinkwrap is known to be buggy, so we need to take some extra steps to deal with this.
 The most important step is generating the npm-shrinkwrap.clean.js which is used during code reviews or debugging to easily review what has actually changed.
 See https://github.com/npm/npm/issues/3581 for related npm issue.
+A common symptom is that the `from` property of various dependencies in `npm-shrinkwrap.json` "arbitrarily" changes depending on when and where the shrinkwrap command was run.

 To add a new dependency do the following: